MichelleLochner/ml-tutorials/README.md

 `tutorial-galaxies.ipynb` -> A different example with some raw spectroscopic galaxy data for you to play with `tutorial-deep-learning.ipynb` -> A very simple and non-exhaustive deep learning example with `tflearn`

+**N.B.
+MAKE SURE THE WHOLE NOTEBOOK WORKS BEFORE ARRIVING AT A WORKSHOP**

+For example, `tutorial-supernovae.ipynb` will need to download some models the first time you run it.
+If you try do this without an internet connection, it will fail.
+Check that all the existing code works beforehand.

 ## Running the code

 ### Using Anaconda